papermashea/ml-2020/jupyter/_thirdProject/readMe.md

 ![8 clusters was my scon choice](images/8clusters.png) ![10 clusters was my first choice](images/10clusters.png)
 _8 clusters vs. 10 clusters_

 Looking at these variables provided a lot of insight into characteristics like depth and form of the works.
+I have inluded curator descriptions for each collection, and samples from clusters 0, 1, 2, 7 and 9.
 I went pretty abstract in describing these clusters, please understand that I was having a great time with it.

 ## Iteration 1 Cluster Analysis: